sunxiaohh/scalping_strategy_development/docs/PIPELINE.md

      configurations in a grid search.
    - Useful for quickly exploring hold times, queue positions and entry modes to locate profitable regions.
+7. **Support/Resistance Study** – `pipeline.sr_analysis`
+   - Derives per-minute support and resistance from the mid price.
+   - Tags events that occur near these levels and summarises order-flow behaviour for contextual edge research.

 ## Usage